polius/meteornext-docs/docs/guides/client.md

 ![alt text](../../assets/client/client-variables1.png "Client - Server Variables")

-By double clicking a variable you can change its value to another one.
+By double-clicking a variable, you can change its value to another one.

 ![alt text](../../assets/client/client-variables2.png "Client - Server Variables")